Not out of the woods: COVID cases rising in Western Europe

 THE HAGUE, Netherlands (AP) — Santa won't be getting his traditional welcome in the Dutch city of Utrecht this year.
 The ceremonial head of Carnival celebrations in Germany's Cologne had to bow out because he tested positive for COVID-19.
-And Austria is considering imposing a lockdown on unvaccinated people.
+And Austria is planning a lockdown on unvaccinated people in two hard-hit regions.

 Nearly two years into a global health crisis that has killed more than 5 million people, infections are again sweeping across parts of Western Europe, a region with relatively high vaccination rates and good health care systems but where lockdown measures are largely a thing of the past.